alkarami/FightClust/README.md

 # FightClust
 Repository for the creation of a fighter odds matrix, as well as the clustering steps for downstream analysis.
+Clustering will be based on the fighters each fighter has won and lost against.

+*Roster Selection*

+It's probably a good idea to keep the matrix populated by fighters of the same era, or fighting in the same promotions/circuits.
+This ensures that the fights have some relevance to each other.
+For example, we wouldn't want to include both golden era fighters and modern american fighters, because these people wouldn't be fighting anyone in common.
+One way to curate a custom list of fighters is using Wikipedia books: https://en.wikipedia.org/wiki/Help:Books#Step-by-step_guide.
+Select a custom list of fighters, then their fight records table can be easily scraped after downloading.

 *Odds Matrix*